Skip to content

 The homeless are a portion of the poverty population in America.
 They represent the most downtrodden in our nation and often live on the streets.
 They can be very visible and pull on the conscience of the country.
 However, they are a small part of the poverty landscape.
 They total about 600,000 Americans and represent 1.5% of the poverty population.
 More.

 Government aid to the homeless is governed by a policy entitled Housing First.
-The policy calls for the government to make housing the first focus of its assistance dealing with the homeless.
+The policy calls for the government to make housing the first focus of its assistance in dealing with the homeless.
 This means getting the homeless into shelters or temporary housing as quickly as possible.
 The theory is that it is tough for the homeless to find work and ultimately succeed without housing.
 However, many of the homeless suffer from acute mental illness or drug or alcohol addiction.
 Many argue that Treatment First is a better policy and that Housing First enables bad behavior and leads to more homelessness.
 More.

 Graph of poverty rate and spending on poverty from 1967 to 2022.